How to Help Birds in Cold Winter Weather

 Here’s more ways to create winter shelter for birds.

 Serve High Energy Foods

 The more energy birds can gather quickly, the more likely they are to thrive in winter.
 Peanuts, sunflower chips, and suet are all great options.
-Not only are they high energy foods, they are also quick and easy for the birds to eat allowing them to feed more efficiently.
-Check out the best suet feeders for winter birds.
+Not only are they high energy foods, they are also quick and easy for the birds to eat allowing them to feed more efficiently on cold days.

 Refill Feeders Late in the Day

+Keep feeders filled with birdseed to help birds in winter.
 Giving your birds access to full feeders just before sunset will provide them with an extra energy boost.
-Check out the 10 types of bird feeders you need in your backyard.